 A closer look at the tank's turret front shows a bit more detail about the changed shape.
 (Picture taken 1 Nov 1988; available from the National Archives.)

 The larger main gun marks this vehicle as an M1A1.
 The vent for the overpressure NBC system can be seen above the number 5 track skirt.
-The smoke grenade launchers have been changed by the US Marines from those typically used by the Army, and an external auxiliary power unit is visible in the turret bustle stowage basket.
+The M250 smoke grenade launcher on each side of the turret was replaced by the US Marines by two 4-barrel M257 launchers, which were able to utilize the M76 infrared screening grenade.
+An external auxiliary power unit is visible in the turret bustle stowage basket.
 (Picture taken 1 Apr 2003 by CPL Mace M. Gratz; available from the Defense Visual Information Center.)

 The discolored grille on the rear hull of this tank is the engine exhaust, and visible surrounding it is a mounting bracket with holes for attaching a fording stack.
 The other two grilles are for engine and transmission oil cooling.
 The tank commander is CPT William T. Cundy.
 (Picture taken 13 Nov 2003 by TSGT John L. Houghton, Jr.; available from the Defense Visual Information Center.)